servatj/supdata-api-client/README.md

 A Node.js wrapper for the Supadata API v1, designed for fetching web content and generating YouTube video transcripts.

+supdata.ai is a Web & YouTube to text API for makers

 ## Features

 - Simple API client for all Supadata endpoints